Industrias Licoreras de Guatemala

 Industrias Licoreras de Guatemala is a Guatemalan alcohol distillery which produces different kinds of alcohol and which owns different brands.
-It was created at the beginning of the 20th century by Venancio, Andrés, Felipe, Jesús and Alejandro Botran, who emigrated from Spain to start a distillery business.
+It was created by a merging of 4 family-run companies, including Industria Licorera Quezalteca run by the Botrán brothers.
 It is a private company and it is the biggest of the three distilling companies operating in Guatemala.
+It is currently run by the CEO and general manager, Luis Ibáñez Guillén, since 2017, and the master blender is Ana Lorena Vásquez Ampie (Lorena Vásquez).